benjaminlopez1/paneek-web-netlify/site/content/_index.md

         - 1 Gigabyte of space to upload custom icons and sounds.
         - Tours will use a fast hosting to deliver your 360 images at top speed to users in different geographic locations.
       price: '$30,99'
-    - plan: 12 Months
+    - description: 12 Months
       items:
-        - "Unique payment" is for anyone that need all features for a period of time.
+        - Unique payment is for anyone that need all features for a period of time.
         - No advertisements.
         - Unlimited tours and panoramas.
         - No limit of how many times your tours can be loaded.